3yupturan/xsspayload/README.md

-# xsspayload
+# advanced xss payload
-advanced xss payload
+Bypass for Waf's technologies and some filters Xss payloads list